magomezh/Belly-Button-Biodiversity/README.md

-# Interactive Dashboard for data visualization
+# Interactive Dashboard for Data Visualization

 Built an interactive dashboard using Plotly.js to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/).